Tauheed-Elahee/Drinking-Machine-Arduino-Code/README.md

 * [Reference](https://github.com/SofaPirate/Chrono)
 ### Bluetooth
 * Not really a library, but refer to [this](https://create.arduino.cc/projecthub/mayooghgirish/arduino-bluetooth-basic-tutorial-d8b737) tutorial to implement bluetooth using a serial connection
+## Issues
+* Code filesize may be too large for the Mega
+* Edgecases may not be covered in production
+* Too much current drawn from the Mega